 - Submissions must be either in PDF or in HTML, formatted in the style of the Springer Publications format for Lecture Notes in Computer Science (LNCS).
 For details on the LNCS style, see Springer’s Author Instructions.
 For HTML submission guidance, see the HTML submission guide.

-- The Research track follows a double blind reviewing process.
+- The Research track follows a dual anonymous reviewing process.

-- The Resource and In-Use Track follow a single blind reviewing process.
+- The Resource and In-Use Track follow a single anonymous reviewing process.

 - Authors will have the opportunity to submit a rebuttal to the reviews to clarify questions posed by program committee members.